rnieblesealo/shairdrop/README.md

 - [ ] Entire server dies with net thread upon it being closed
 > Or allow reconnections if you are feeling bold :)
+- [ ] Client know when server died
+> Better connection handling in general :)

 ### Avatar Packet